Leverege/kubernetes-book/chapters/[Chapter 5] managed-services.md

 # State of Managed Kubernetes

-Since Amazon Elastic Container Service for Kubernetes (Amazon EKS) became generally available (GA) in June, all three major cloud providers now support a managed Kubernetes service in production.
-All three—Amazon ​EKS, Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE)—​now also support Kubernetes version 1.10.x, reducing the gap GKE held since Google released what was then called Google Container Engine in 2015.
+Since Amazon Elastic Container Service for Kubernetes (Amazon EKS) became generally available (GA) in June 2018, all three major cloud providers now support a managed Kubernetes service in production.
+All three—Amazon ​EKS, Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE)—​now also support Kubernetes version 1.16.x, reducing the gap GKE held since Google released what was then called Google Container Engine in 2015.
+Since then, Kubernetes adoption exploded, and the managed Kubernetes offering from all the major cloud providers became standardized.
+According to [Cloud Native Computing Foundation (CNCF)’s](https://www.cncf.io/wp-content/uploads/2020/03/CNCF_Survey_Report.pdf) most recent survey released in March 2020, Kubernetes usage in production jumped from 58% to 78% with managed Kubernetes services from AWS and GCP leading the pack.

 While the major differences in managed Kubernetes services extend to cloud-level differences from the providers (e.g. Azure is obviously more compatible with Windows-based products), there are several key billing and functionality differences in the three offerings.
 We will start with Amazon EKS, since Amazon Web Services (AWS) dominates most cloud computing marketing.
 We will then work our way backward in terms of date released, namely AKS followed by GKE.